maxfra01/LM-2nd-year-lectures/I Semester/Information Systems Security/Foundational cryptography.md

 ### HMAC

 HMAC is a keyed-digest algorithm.
-It uses an hash function, so the correct name for HMAC algorithm is something like HMAC-SHA256
+It uses an hash function, so the correct name for HMAC algorithm is something like HMAC-SHA256.
+It exploits symmetric cryptography, it guarantees data authentication and integrity.

 ### CBC-MAC

 Imagine that we are unable to use hash function, but we need to create a keyed digest.
 We can use CBC-MAC, that uses symmetric algorithm to calculate a keyed digest.
+It uses symmetric encryption; it guarantees data authentication and integrity.
 [[#CBC (Cipher block chaining)]]
 Starting from an empty initialization vector, we apply the encryption on the data:
 $$